vapor/docs/3.0/docs/getting-started/application.md

 ## Services

-The application's main function is to make services.
+The application's main function is to make background services.
 For example, you might need a `BCryptHasher` to hash some passwords before storing them in a database.
 You can use the application to create one.

 ```swift